Sky Sports: Still king of the ring

 IPL - And you can watch 60 live matches a year from the Indian Premier League.

-County Championship, T20 Blast and One-Day Cup - Sky Sports will show 50 games across the three competitions in 2015, with very team being shown live.
+County Championship, T20 Blast and One-Day Cup - Sky Sports will show live matches from all.

-Premier League - Sky Sports currently shows 126 matches from The Best League In The World™ exclusively live each season.
-And, after agreeing to shell out over £4 billion in February, 2015, it will show 126 matches a season from the 2016-2017 season - around one in every 10 Premier League matches played.
+Premier League - Sky Sports currently shows 126 matches from The Best League In The World™ exclusively live each season - around one in every 10 Premier League matches played.
+The rest show on BT Sport.

 Capital One Cup - Sky Sports is the only place you can watch Football League Cup matches - including the final - live.